 Holi Hai!!!
-The month of March is here.
-Time to celebrate love and happiness in the most colourful way with the festival of colours- Holi.
-The day is celebrated in India with a lot of fun and enthusiasm.
+Finally, Holi is here.
+As the saying goes, Holi ke din dil khil jaate hai, it is time to forget all your worries and indulge in celebration.
+Also known as the festival of love, the day marks to celebrate love and compassion.
+The time to celebrate love and happiness in the most colourful way with the festival of colours- Holi.
+Indians with a lot of fun and enthusiasm.
 People plan Holi parties and events on all scales to commemorate the day of leaving behind all evil and spreading happiness.
 Bhang finds a special place in the celebration of Holi.
 People drink the cannabis-infused drink on Holi in the form of bhang to enjoy the day.
 Bhang chutney, pakora, lassi and thandai are a few common forms in which bhang is consumed.
 It is said that when the ocean was churned(Samudra Manthan) by the Gods and the demons, a drop of the nectar fell on Mount Madra and a plant sprouted out it.
 Holi this year falls on the 21st of March followed by Holika Dahan(burning of demon Holika) or Chhoti Holi that will be celebrated on the 20th of March.
 Easy Bhang Recipes You Can Make This Maha Shivratri to Relish the ‘Nectar of the Gods.’

 Here's how you can make Bhang pakora and Bhang thandai at home:

 - Salt - 1 teaspoon